Getting Help with Mission Continuity

 To supplement the training materials, the online Knowledge Building and Information Security and Privacy modules, and firstname.lastname@example.org, here are some Frequently Asked Questions (FAQs) to help with your mission continuity plans.
 If you cannot find an answer to your inquiry, please email email@example.com and the support team will help you.

 How do I get access to Shadow-Planner software?

-Access information is provided on the About Shadow-Planner page in the Planning Tools section of this website.
+Access information is provided on the Shadow-Planner page in the Resources and Tools section of this website.

 Is training is required to use Shadow-Planner?

 Yes, you must be trained before gaining access.
 Training requirements are described on the Training page in the Getting Started section of this website.